yf591/Rename_Images_Sn/README.md

     ```

 2. In the displayed GUI, enter an optional prefix in the input field under "Enter prefix for filenames (optional):" (e.g., entering "image" will result in "image_0001.jpg", "image_0002.jpg", ...).
 Leaving it blank will result in "file_0001.jpg", ...
-3. Click the "Select ZIP File" button.
+3. Click the "Select Folder" button.
+(Updated 2024-12-23: Previously "Select ZIP File" button.)
-4. In the file selection dialog, select the ZIP file you want to process.
+4. In the file selection dialog, select the folder you want to process.
-5. The selected ZIP file will be extracted, image files will be renamed, and saved as a new ZIP file.
-The original folder will not be changed.
+5. The selected folder will be copied, image files will be renamed, and a new folder with `_Sn` appended to the end will be created. **Only the sequentially numbered image files will remain in the new folder.**

 ## Repository Structure